UCSF-TI/tipcc-web/docs/howto/compress-files-(as-a-job).md

 # HOW TO: Compress files (as a job)
-Instead of running `gzip` in an interactive session, you can submit a job for doing it using `qgzip`.
+Instead of running `gzip` in the terminal, you can submit a job for doing it using `qgzip`.
 For example, to submit a job that compresses all FASTQ files in a certain directory, do:
 ```sh
 qgzip /path/to/*.fastq
 ```